How to give cryptocurrency as a gift (with concrete examples)

 #3 – Crypto gift cards

-This is the most “ready to use” method and has grown significantly in recent times.
+This is the most “ready-to-use” method and has grown significantly in recent times.
 Several platforms allow you to generate a link or a gift code pre-loaded with Bitcoin or Ether (for example, Coinbase Gift, Gemini Gift, River Link or Lightsats).
-In some cases, all it takes is entering an email address or phone number for the buyer to send the gift card to someone.
-That person then creates (or links) an account on the relevant platform and “claims” the crypto.
-The advantage is simplicity: a single click, and the recipient can see their total.
+In some cases, all the buyer needs to do is enter an email address or phone number and off the gift card goes to the recipient.
+That person then creates (or links) an account on the relevant platform and “claims” their crypto.
+The advantage here is simplicity: in a single click the recipient can see their balance.
 The downside is that these services are often centralised, meaning you’ll eventually need to move the funds to a personal wallet for optimum security.

-Lastly, if your friend or family member is very curious but not quite ready to dive in, you could simply buy cryptocurrencies in their name (keeping the keys for now) and give them a symbolic certificate.
+Lastly, if your friend or family member is very curious but not quite ready to dive in, you could simply buy cryptocurrencies in their name (keeping the keys for now) and give them a symbolic certificate of ownership.
 When they feel up to managing their own wallet, you can transfer the funds.
-It’s less immediate, but it avoids accidental losses for those who are complete beginners.
+It’s less immediate but it prevents complete beginners from making accidental losses.

 Also read: 5 reliable and profitable ways to invest in cryptocurrencies.